24. The Hospital

 The ceremony ended with a benediction, given by a reverend from St. Rose of Lima Church.
 Then the townspeople went back to their homes, from where, as the days passed, they witnessed the walls of the mental hospital rise in the southern hills: red-brick with limestone trim (in a colonial style of architecture designed to resemble the campus buildings of Harvard University).

 Activity at first centered on just a small section of the oval, as Connecticut was determined to finish construction on the first two patient wards quickly, and get them into operation while the rest of the “ring” was still in the planning stages.
-Meanwhile, under the surface, crews were digging: there would be a network of tunnels connecting each building’s foundation, hidden underground, so that patients could be moved to and fro in private, according to their needs.
+Meanwhile, under the surface, crews were digging: there would be a network of tunnels connecting each building’s foundation, so that patients could be moved to and fro underground, in private, according to their needs.

 * * *